vsundar95/BeginnerRust/README.md

 This is the basics of a match statement.
 Match statements can also be used for strings as well.
 NOTE: Do not initialize a string as String::from("") because it will throw a struct error.
 So simply initialize it as "String".

+### Lesson 30 - Reading User Input
+Crate name : l30-reading-user-input

+We can use `io::stdin().read_line()` to read in user data.
+This comes from the `use std::io` package at the top of the program.
+User data can be put into a match statement where we match on OK(_) where that matches on default and Err(e) which matches on an error.